OpenZWave/Thrift4OZW/README-OpenZWave.txt

 - Skip to next section if you're running Linux x86/32-bit and just want to try talking to the OpenZWave library (a precompiled binary is included)

 - Take a look at ozw.thrift, it's the Thrift interface definition file.
 All of the useful public Manager methods (130 out of 137) are exposed.
 (Constructors/destructors are not exposed)

 - Install SMC (http://smc.sf.net) , and Poco  (http://www.pocoproject.org), both development
 versions (with headers)

-- I assume you have Ruby >=1.9.1 installed with RbGCCXML and Nokogiri (gem install rbgccxml)
+- I assume you have Ruby >=1.9.1 installed with RbGCCXML and bit-struct (gem install rbgccxml bit-struct)

 - Inspect the Makefile, change directories (unless your username is ekarak!)

 - Run make, cross fingers, pop champagne.

 - The generated code is patched twice (I know, I know, this sucks) in order for the compilation of the C++ openzwave daemon to succeed: